King and Pierce Counties

 This organization is the local chapter of the Association of Professional Genealogists.
 The website offers membership applications and contacts with Professional Genealogists.

 Seattle Genealogical Society

-~~General membership meets quarterly.
+General membership meets quarterly.
 Meetings are open to the public.
-Check website for meeting schedule & location.
+Check website for meeting schedule and location.

 South King County Genealogical Society

 http://www.skcgs.org Mail: PO Box 582, Auburn, WA 98071 Facebook: SKCGenealogy

 ~~Meets 3rd Sat. of month, 9:30am social, 10am-12pm program followed by business meeting (except July, Aug & Dec) at Wesley Homes Lea Hill, 32049 109th Place SE, Auburn, WA in 2nd floor Assembly Room.
 Meetings are open to the public.